 Researchers are also looking at other risk factors, such as job-related exposures and heavy metals, such as lead, in the environment.
 They’ve been developing better ways of looking inside joints as well.

 If you feel pain and stiffness in your joints, don’t hesitate to bring it up with your doctor.
-If you wait too long, your joints can become damaged beyond repair.
+The sooner you act, the better you can prevent damage to your joints.
 Find out what’s causing your problems now and learn about your options.

 Article Review.
 This special issue is a collection of previously published articles.
 However, articles were updated and re-reviewed by NIH experts prior to inclusion.
 Published December 2017.